 Though I’ve tried, I haven’t been able to suppress it, nor my love of vests, since.

 I play a range of characters, including myself.
 My writing and directing gears toward social satire.
 Who is Will Shivers?
 The question may be: Who aren’t I?
 Deep, I know.

 A sample of my acting work.

-A trailer for the pilot, I wrote and directed where I play nine characters.
+A trailer for the pilot, I wrote and directed.
+I play nine characters.

-A short I wrote, edited and directed that is both an homage to and a satire of his yoga gurus, the self help movement, and the slick action film/comic book trend.
+A short I wrote, edited and directed that is both an homage to and a satire of my yoga gurus, the self help movement, and the slick action film/comic book trend.
 Should it be taken seriously?
 Yes.
 Should you laugh?
 Yes and yes.

 A fan of impressions and Saturday Night Live, this is my take on the infamous audition process in front of discerning producer, Lorne Michaels.
 A tough love letter.